 Keep in mind that there are a few steps you have to follow, so you can’t just wing it.
 Once you’ve installed it, you’ll need to make sure your garbage disposal is working properly.
 If there is ever a foul smell, your disposal needs to be cleaned.
 If it shuts down, then it has likely become clogged.
 Hitting the reset button will usually fix the problem, but if it doesn’t, seek the help of a professional.

 When it comes to giving your cabinets a new look, the possibilities are endless.
 The simplest DIY project is to change out the hardware.
 New knobs and handles on cabinets are an inexpensive way to tie in the overall theme of your kitchen or add a little embellishment.
 Painting cabinets is an alternative to buying brand new ones, and the right color can really give your kitchen a facelift.
 Consider using chalkboard paint to create a place for your to-do list or family calendar.
+If your cabinets are beyond repair there are all kinds of assemble yourself kitchen cabinets to choose from!
 Let your creativity take over!

 Now that you have a few ideas, it’s time to roll up those sleeves and get to work.
 These simple but transformative projects are sure to create conversation pieces within your kitchen and earn you some bragging rights as well.